Robust discrete choice models with t-distributed kernel errors: Inference and implementation details

-Algorithm \ref{algo:mnp} corresponds to the Gibbs sampler proposed by \citet{burgette2012trace} without the marginal data augmentation scheme devised by \citet{imai2005bayesian}.
-Algorithm \ref{algo:mnr} is based on the Gibbs sampler proposed by \citet{ding2014bayesian} for the robust Heckman selection model, and Algorithm \ref{algo:genmnr} is most closely related to the Gibbs sampler proposed by \citet{jiang2016robust} for the multivariate robit model.

-All samplers involve data augmentation \citep{tanner1987calculation} to facilitate their construction.
+Data augmentation \citep{tanner1987calculation} facilitates the construction of the samplers.
 The central idea of Bayesian data augmentation is to treat latent variables as unknown model parameters, which are imputed in additional sampling steps.
 Each of the samplers uses the data augmentation scheme developed by \citet{albert1993bayesian} and \citet{mcculloch1994exact} to impute the latent variable $\boldsymbol{w}$ (see Appendix \ref{app:sampling_w} for details).
 The samplers for the MNR and Gen-MNR models additionally incorporate the data augmentation schemes devised by \citet{ding2014bayesian} and \citet{jiang2016robust}, respectively, to impute the latent variable $\boldsymbol{q}$.
 Data augmentation circumvents complex likelihood calculations in the estimation of the MNP, MNR and Gen-MNR models.
 This is because conditional on $\boldsymbol{w}$ and $\boldsymbol{q}$ (if applicable), the models reduce to standard Bayesian linear models.